 Our workshops aim to help them build resilience, strengthen their coping skills and combat the isolation they feel.
 Using the arts as a tool, we will help them find new ways of communicating with their loved ones, such as non-verbal communication, help them to accept their changed behaviour and accept the person with dementia in that moment, rather than forcing them back to the here-and-now.

 We understand that some people may think an arts workshop will be ‘arty-farty’ and may fear being embarrassed or exposed.
 However, everyone, to differing extents, has an innate sense of humour and playfulness; for some it is buried deeper than for others.
 Our aim is to uncover that in the gentlest of ways and help carers understand the powerful potential of using the arts as a communication tool.

-The workshops will be scheduled from June 2017 onwards and will take place in 6 locations around Scotland.
+The workshops will be scheduled from Summer 2017 and will take place in 6 locations around Scotland.